Chad Smith: Other projects

 Smith released 2010's Rhythm Train, a critically acclaimed children's album which he recorded with Dick Van Dyke and Leslie Bixler.

-Smith released an app in March 2012, which is free mobile application for iPhone, iPad and Android devices and features his "Drummer GPS".
+Smith released an app in March 2012, which is a free mobile application for iPhone, iPad, and Android devices and features his "Drummer GPS".
 The GPS section of the app spotlights drummers Smith has been influenced by and those he regards as some of the best modern drummers.
 In May 2013, he launched In Conversation with Chad Smith, his own podcast through MusicRadar where he interviews other musical artists.

-Smith joined Sammy Hagar in the studio to work on music for his twelfth studio album.
-They were joined by guitarist Neal Schon from (Journey (band)) and bassist Michael Anthony and according to Hagar it was the rebirth of his 1980s band HSAS, which featured Schon and two other members.
+Smith joined Sammy Hagar in the studio to work on music for what would become Hagar's sixteenth studio album.
+They were joined by guitarist Neal Schon (from Journey) and bassist Michael Anthony and according to Hagar, it was the rebirth of his 1980s band HSAS, which featured Schon and two other members.

-In 2013, Smith joined jazz musician Jon Batiste and bassist/producer Bill Laswell to create a unique musical group to score a film that had yet to be written and will never be made.
+In 2013, Smith joined jazz musician Jon Batiste and bassist/producer Bill Laswell to create a unique musical group to score a film that had yet to be written and would never be made.
 The album, The Process, was released on November 4, 2014.

 Starting on January 20, 2017, Smith began hosting Landmarks Live in Concert, an eight-episode concert series on PBS in which Smith will sit down and discuss music with various artists.
 The first two episodes featured Alicia Keys and Brad Paisley.

 Smith performs drums on the Lorne Balfe composed score for The Lego Batman Movie.
 The soundtrack for the animated film was released on February 3, 2017.